When talking about a way to match media properties to some condition component uses word criteria.

 Solution is to mark condition as optional.
 This is supported by all textual, numeric and boolean conditions using context menu item

 For complex criteria it is not always obvious why one or another quality wins or gets skipped.
-To help with that component provides the way to examine criteria work on fly while you are editing criteria.
+To help with that component provides the way to examine criteria work on fly while you are editing them.

 Currently it is only supported for criteria from